|

 Statement of Offence

-MONEY LAUNDERING: Contrary to Section 69 (2) (a) and (3) (a) of the Proceeds of Crime Act, 1997 as amended by Prs of Crime rime (Amendment)7 of 2005 and Proceeds of Crime (Amendment) Decree 61 of 2012.
+MONEY LAUNDERING: Contrary to Section 69 (2) (a) and (3) (a) of the Proceeds of Crime Act, 1997 as amended by Proceeds of Crime (Amendment) Act 7 of 2005 and Proceeds of Crime (Amendment) Decree 61 of 2012.

 Particulars of Offence

-RIMAKSHNI RANIGAL, between the the 14th day of July, 2011 and the 1st day of August, 2011 at Lautoka in the Western Division, engaged directly or indirectly in transactions involving $6,500.00 FJD that were the proceeds of crime knowing or ought to have reasonably known that the money is derived from some form of criminal activity.
+RIMAKSHNI RANIGAL, between the 14th day of July, 2011 and the 1st day of August, 2011 at Lautoka in the Western Division, engaged directly or indirectly in transactions involving $6,500.00 FJD that were the proceeds of crime knowing or ought to have reasonably known that the money is derived from some form of criminal activity.

 [2] After full trial, on 29 August 2019 the assessors had expressed a unanimous opinion of guilty against the appellant on the first four counts.
 The learned High Court judge in the judgment delivered on 04 September 2018 had agreed with the assessors and convicted the appellant of the first four counts.
 He was sentenced on 18 September 2018 to 06 years and 09 months of imprisonment on all counts to run concurrently with a non-parole period of 05 years.
 The learned High Court judge had ordered the appellant as part of the sentence to pay $12,000/- to Westpac Bank by way of restitution in default of which the appellant would face a sentence of 06 more months of imprisonment.